Sveti Primož nad Muto

 Sveti Primož nad Muto ([ˈsʋeːti ˈpɾiːmɔʃ nad ˈmuːtɔ]) is a dispersed settlement in the hills immediately north of Muta in the historical Styria region in northern Slovenia.

 Name

 The name of the settlement was changed from Sveti Primož nad Muto (literally, 'Saint Primus above Muta') to Podlipje (literally, 'below the linden trees') in 1955.
 The name was changed on the basis of the 1948 Law on Names of Settlements and Designations of Squares, Streets, and Buildings as part of efforts by Slovenia's postwar communist government to remove religious elements from toponyms.
 The name Sveti Primož nad Muto was restored in 1994.

 Church

 The local church from which the settlement gets its name is dedicated to Saints Primus and Felician and was first mentioned in written documents dating to 1425.
 The nave is Romanesque with a Gothic sanctuary and a 19th-century belfry.
-It belongs to the Parish of Muta.
+The east tower was added in 1909.
+The church belongs to the Parish of Muta.